fazlearefin/fedora-dev-machine-setup/README.md

 ## Step 1 | Running the playbooks to configure your system

-**Invoke the following as yourself, the primary user of the system.
-Do not run as `root`.**
+**Run the following as yourself (the primary user), not as `root`:**

 ```bash
 ansible-playbook main.yml -vv -e "{ laptop_mode: True }" -e "local_username=$(id -un)" -K
 ```

-Enter the sudo password when asked for `BECOME password:`.
+Enter your sudo password when prompted for `BECOME password:`.

-The `main.yml` playbook will take anything from 15 minutes to an hour to complete.
+The `main.yml` playbook can take between 15 minutes to an hour to finish.

-After all is done, give your laptop a new life by rebooting.
+Once complete, reboot your laptop for all changes to take effect.

-> ### What is this `laptop_mode`?
+> ### What is `laptop_mode`?

-#### Setting this to `True`
+#### When set to `True`:

-- will install some packages like [TLP](https://github.com/linrunner/TLP) for battery economy
+- Installs packages like [TLP](https://github.com/linrunner/TLP) for battery optimization

-#### Setting this to `False`
+#### When set to `False`:

-- will NOT install some packages like [TLP](https://github.com/linrunner/TLP) for battery economy
+- Skips installing battery-saving packages like [TLP](https://github.com/linrunner/TLP)

 ---

 ## Known Issues

-- If the ansible playbook halts after completing a few tasks, simply run the playbook again.
-Since most of the tasks are idempotent, running the playbook multiple times won't break anything.
+- If the Ansible playbook stops mid-way, rerun it.
+Most tasks are idempotent, so re-execution is safe.
-- If your terminal shows any weird characters because of installing one of the zsh themes, simply change the font to a suitable Nerd Font from the terminal's settings.
+- If your terminal displays strange characters after installing a Zsh theme, change the font to a Nerd Font in the terminal's settings.
-- If you do not like the fuzzy finder completions in your terminal, remove or comment out the `#fzf` lines in your `~/.zshrc` (this is not a known issue but a feature)
+- If you dislike fuzzy finder completions, comment out the `#fzf` lines in your `~/.zshrc` (this is a feature, not a bug).
-- When launching the terminal, having some [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) plugins like **docker** enabled results in the error: `tee: <snip> No such file or directory`.
-You can easily fix this by creating the missing directory manually: `mkdir -p ~/.antigen/bundles/robbyrussell/oh-my-zsh/cache/completions`.
+- Some [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) plugins like `docker` may cause an error such as `tee: <snip> No such file or directory` when launching the terminal.
+Fix this by running: `mkdir -p ~/.antigen/bundles/robbyrussell/oh-my-zsh/cache/completions`.

 ---

 ## Pull Requests and Forks

-You are more than welcome to send any pull requests.
-However, the intention of this repo is to suit my development needs.
-So it might be better if you *fork* this repo instead for your own needs and personalization.
+Pull requests are welcome!
+However, this repo is tailored to my own development needs.
+For your own workflow, it's probably better to fork it and customize as you like.

 ---

 ## Donations

-If you think my work helped you in some way saving you time and effort, I am happy to receive any amount of donation.
-However, the code in this repo is completely free; absolutely *no strings attached*.
+If this setup saved you time or effort, feel free to donate—though the repo is entirely free and open, with no strings attached.

 Bitcoin (BTC): `bc1qzlhpm94vtk2ht67etdutzcy2g5an5v6g36tp0m`